ericgj/field-notes-data-sends/content/text/motivations.md

 -----

-<a name="note1"></a> 1.
-Another factor is license / nondisclosure agreement /
+<a name="note1"></a>
-competition issues.
-I am not dismissing these entirely, they definitely do take out a whole chunk of the world's codebase, particularly for _applications_ vs _libraries_, and they leave a censoring wake behind them, on projects which are not or only partially closed.
+[1] Another factor is license / nondisclosure agreement / competition issues.
+I am not dismissing these entirely, they definitely do take out a whole chunk of the world's codebase, particularly for _applications_ vs _libraries_.
+They also leave a censoring wake behind them, for projects which are not or are only partially closed.